Cornell-MAE-UG/fa25-portfolio-ylndz13/_projects/2025-thermodynamic-device-analysis.md

 Hot channel: $\dot{Q} = - \dot{m} \frac{kg}{s} \cdot 4.184 \frac{kJ}{kgK} \cdot (298.45 - 318.75) K = -82.01 \frac{kJ}{s}$ <br>
 Cold channel: $\dot{Q} = - \dot{m} \frac{kg}{s} \cdot 4.184 \frac{kJ}{kgK} \cdot (306.55 - 286.95) K = 79.18 \frac{kJ}{s}$ <br>

 The data does support the previous hypothesis that putting the heat exchanger in counter flow improves the rate of heat transfer.
+This suggests that the counter flow setup is more efficient than the parallel flow setup at exchanging heat.